JHchan63/Cyclistic-Bike-Share-Analysis/README.md

 ## 3. Process 🧹
 To ensure the data is accurate, consistent, and ready for analysis, I performed the following data cleaning and manipulation steps in MySQL:

+* **Created Data Backup:** Before executing any cleaning queries, created a backup table and using new table `2024-divvy-tripdata_cleaned` for cleaning process to preserve the original dataset.
 * **Removed Duplicates:** Checked and removed any duplicate `ride_id` entries to ensure data integrity (220 rows duplicate `ride_id` were removed)
 * **Added Calculated Columns:** Created new columns for `ride_length_mins`, `day_of_week`, and `month` to facilitate time-based analysis.